 We may collect the following types of information (which may or may not be personal information):

-Information you provide to us or upload (including your contact details): we may collect any and all personal information you provide to us, like your name, mobile phone number, email address, delivery address, Mi Account details (e.g. your security related information, name, birthday, gender), order, invoicing details, materials or data you may sync through Mi Cloud or other apps (e.g. photos, contact lists), information in relation to creating an account and participating in the MIUI Forum or other XXXX platforms, phone numbers you insert into your contacts or to send a message, feedback, and any other information you provide us.
+Information you provide to us or upload (including your contact details): we may collect any and all personal information you provide to us, like your name, mobile phone number, email address, delivery address, Mi Account details (e.g. your security related information, name, birthday, gender), order, invoicing details, materials or data you may sync through Mi Cloud or other apps (e.g. photos, contact lists), information in relation to creating an account and participating in the MIUI Forum or other FEIHUI platforms, phone numbers you insert into your contacts or to send a message, feedback, and any other information you provide us.

-Device or SIM-related information: information related to your device.
-For example, IMEI number, IMSI number, MAC address, MIUI version, Android version, device manufacturer details and model name, network operator.

 Information specific to you that may be assigned by us: we may collect and use information such as your Mi Account ID.

 Location information (only for specific services/functionalities): various types of information on your location.
 For example, country code, city code, mobile network code, cell identity, longitude and latitude information, language settings.

-Log information: information related to your use of certain functions, apps and websites.
-For example, cookies and other anonymous identifier technologies, IP addresses, temporary message history, standard system logs.

 Other information: environmental characteristics value (ECV) (i.e. value generated from Mi Account ID, phone device ID, connected Wi-Fi ID and location value).

 We may also collect other types of information which are not linked to an individual and which is anonymous.
-For example, the device model and system version number of the user’s XXXX mobile phone device may be collected when using a particular service.
+For example, the device model and system version number of the user’s FEIHUI mobile phone device may be collected when using a particular service.
 Such information is collected in order to improve the services we provide to you.
 The type and amount of information collected will depend on how you use, opt-in or participate in our products and/or services.

 HOW THE PERSONAL INFORMATION IS USED